 What you will need: old ACC Mason jar candle, chalk paint (I used white, but you can use any color), paintbrush, sandpaper

 - Clean out the old wax from the Mason jar.
 Soy wax is water soluble, so you should be able to easily do this with hot water and soap.
-For more information on cleaning out your jar, visit this blog post!

 - Make sure it is completely clean and dry on the outside.